Find an Orthodontist near you

 An appliance used to widen the upper jaw or palate.

-An x-ray of the head that shows all the teeth and jaws in a single image to help detect congenitally missing teeth and/or impacted teeth.
+Also known as an orthopantomogram (OPG), this is an x-ray of the jaws that shows all the teeth and jaws in a single image to help detect congenitally missing teeth and/or impacted teeth.
 It can also be used to assess the wisdom teeth.

 Plaque